GMOD/jbrowse-components/packages/website/docs/creating_data_adapters.md

 }
 ```

-Important functions.
+## Discussion

+What do these functions really do

+### getRefNames

-- getRefNames - returns the refNames that are contained in the file, this is
+Returns the refNames that are contained in the file, this is
 used for "refname renaming" and is optional but highly useful in scenarios
 like human chromosomes which have, for example, chr1 vs 1.
 Returning the
 refnames used in the file allows us to automatically smooth this over

+### getFeatures

-- getFeatures - a function that returns features from the file given a genomic
+A function that returns features from the file given a genomic
 range query e.g. getFeatures(region, options), where region is an object like
 `{ refName:string, start:number,end:number }`

+### freeResources

+This is uncommonly used, so most data adapters make this an empty function

+Most data adapters in fact use an LRU cache to make resources go away over time
+instead of manually cleaning up resources